Lightning-AI/pytorch-lightning/docs/source/advanced/training_tricks.rst

     1. Dumping the current state of the model and trainer
     2. Iteratively until convergence or maximum number of tries ``max_trials`` (default 25) has been reached:
         - Call ``fit()`` method of trainer.
-This evaluates ``steps_per_trial`` (default 3) number of training steps.
+This evaluates ``steps_per_trial`` (default 3) number of optimization steps.
 Each training step can trigger an OOM error if the tensors (training batch, weights, gradients, etc.) allocated during the steps have a too large memory footprint.
         - If an OOM error is encountered, decrease batch size else increase it.